dart-lang/webdev/example/README.md

 1. In the root directory of `webdev`, run
    `pub global activate --source path webdev`
-1. Uncomment the dwds dependency override in `/webdev/webdev/pubspec.yaml`, then run `dart run build_runner build` from `/webdev/webdev` directory
-   - *Note: You will have to comment and build, and then uncomment and build, each time you need to pick up new changes*
 1. From `/webdev/example`, run `webdev serve --debug --verbose` (Note: all options can be found by running `webdev help serve`)
 1. Type opt/alt-d in the browser.
 This is required to start the VM.